srgkm/interest-graph/README.md

 a query parameter `?api-token=<API-TOKEN>`.
 Omitting the token from both the query parameter and header will result in a `401` status code from the server.

-While we are still in ALPHA, we rate limit requests to at most 20 calls per minute.
+While we are still in ALPHA, we rate limit requests to at most 20 calls per minute by default.
+To request a rate limit increase, email <public-api@getprismatic.com>
+with details about your use case and desired rates per API endpoint.

 ### Tag URL with Interests